-From December 13 to 15, another study tour was conducted with primary emphasis on flood control in urban rivers.
-On December 14, they went to observe comprehensive flood control measures in an urban river basin with the help and guidance from Executive Director IMBE Masahiro of the Association for Rainwater Storage and Infiltration Technology and the Kanagawa prefectural government.
+On the following day, December 6, they went to observe comprehensive flood control measures in an urban river basin with the help and guidance from Executive Director IMBE Masahiro of the Association for Rainwater Storage and Infiltration Technology and the Kanagawa prefectural government.
 They visited the Kawawa Retarding Basin and the houses of local residents who had installed rainwater infiltration systems on their properties.
 Since the area along the Tsurumi River was rapidly urbanized after the Second World War, learning about the flood measures implemented there was thought to be useful in planning flood control measures in major Asian cities as their populations are still increasing.
 In particular, in the Kawawa Retarding Basin, the students learned that there is a storage facility underneath a subway line depot.
 This facility strongly reminded them of the importance of intersectional collaboration, for example between rivers and railroads, when implementing flood control measures in urban areas where there is a scarcity of land for structural measures.
 There are growing concerns about the recent frequent occurrence of localized short-term heavy rainfall caused by global warming, and the students understood the importance of providing storage facilities in urban areas to cope with such sudden rainfall events.

-On December 15, they were first given lectures at the Kanto Regional Development Bureau on flood forecasting and warning and on X-band MP radars in comparison with C-band radars.
-They were also given an explanation on the damage by the Kinu River flood due to Typhoon No.18 in September 2015, the weather conditions at that time, the response efforts by MLIT, and the emergency rehabilitation.
-In the afternoon, the students visited an overwhelmingly huge underground structure called the Metropolitan Area Outer Underground Discharge Channel, which is also nicknamed "a temple in the underground."
+On the following day, December 7, they visited an overwhelmingly huge underground structure called the Metropolitan Area Outer Underground Discharge Channel, which is also nicknamed "a temple in the underground."

-They visited Kobe and Tokushima from February 27 to March 2, 2018.
-On the first day, the students visited the Nagoya chinka-bashi ("sink-bridge") crossing the Niyodo River.
-After that, they visited the Kusaka River New Floodway Construction Site in Hidaka Village.
-On the second day, they visited the
+The students visited Kochi, Tokushima, and Kagawa prefectures from February 26 to March 1, 2019.
+On the first day, they visited the Kochi University of Technology and attended a lecture on the "Development of Decision Making System for Water Resource Policy under Climate Change in Shikoku Area" by Prof. NASU Seigo.
+On the second day, they visited the Nagoya chinka-bashi ("submerged bridge") and the Kusaka River New Floodway Construction Site.
+After that, they moved to the Anti-Earthquake and Tsunami Triple Safety Measures Sites in Wakamatsucho with the guidance and cooperation of the Kochi prefectural government.
+On the third day, they visited Manno Lake in

-Kochi University of Technology and attended a lecture on the "Development of Decision making System for Water Resource Policy under Climate Change in Shikoku Area" by Prof. NASU Seigo.
-After that, they visited a tsunami evacuation tower built in Tanezaki Park, and then moved to Anti-Earthquake and Tsunami Triple Safety Measeures Sites in Wakamatsucho with the cooperation of Kochi Prefecture.
-On the third day, they visited the Ishii Disaster Prevention Station in Ishii Town and learned several measures and rope techniques that are used in flood fighting efforts with the cooperation of Tokushima River and Road Office, Shikoku Regional Development Bureau, MLIT.
-On the last day, March 2, they visited the Disaster Reduction and Human Renovation Institute in Kobe, Hyogo Prefecture, to learn the Great Hanshin-Awaji Earthquake including damage, restoration and reconstruction.
+Kagawa Prefecture with the guidance and cooperation of the Kagawa prefectural government and the Land Improvement District of Manno Lake.
+On the last day, March 1, they visited the Ishii Disaster Prevention Station located downstream of the Yoshino River and learned several measures and rope techniques that are used in flood fighting efforts with the cooperation of the Tokushima River and Road Office of the Shikoku Regional Development Bureau, MLIT.

-On March 29, they visited the Fukuoka Weir.
+On April 3, they visited the Fukuoka Weir.
 It was built to secure irrigation water, so this visit provided an opportunity to learn about irrigation technologies in addition to those for flood control.
 During the visit, the students also enjoyed the beautiful nature of Japan as the sakura season was in full swing.

-From April 19 to 20, the students visited the midstream area of the Shinano River and conducted discharge observation exercises.
-On the 19, they were given an overview of flood control measures at the Shinanogawa-Karyu River Office of MLIT, and then moved to the Ohkouzu Diversion Channel, where they learned the history of floods and countermeasures implemented in the Shinano River and observed the new and old movable weirs to understand the roles of the Ohkouzu Diversion Channel, a key flood measure in the Shinano River.
-On the 20, they visited the Sagurigawa Dam.
+From April 18 to 19, the students visited the midstream area of the Shinano River and conducted discharge observation exercises.
+On the 18th, they were given an overview of flood control measures at the Shinanogawa-Karyu River Office of MLIT and then moved to the Ohkouzu Diversion Channel, where they learned the history of floods and countermeasures implemented in the Shinano River and observed the new and old movable weirs to understand the roles of the Ohkouzu Diversion Channel, a key flood measure in the Shinano River.
+On the 19th, they visited the Sagurigawa Dam.
 After a lecture on the structure of a rockfill dam, they observed the dam body.
-Finally, they participated in discharge observation in the Shinano River near the Shinanogawa Riverside Park in Ojiya city.
+Finally, they participated in discharge observation in the Shinano River near the Shinanogawa Riverside Park in Ojiya City.